alemart/speedy-vision/README.md

 In the first form: a `SpeedyPromise` that resolves to a `SpeedyMatrixLvalueExpr` featuring a matrix with the same entries as the evaluation of `expr`.

 In the second form: a `SpeedyPromise` that resolves to a `SpeedyMatrixLvalueExpr` featuring a matrix with the same entries as `entries`.

-*Note:* in an assignment operation, no data is copied.
-Only an internal pointer is changed (for performance).
-This is enough for most cases, but if you need to copy the data, take a look at [SpeedyMatrixExpr.clone()](#speedymatrixexprclone).

 ###### Example